This training course covers the issues involved in developing software for platforms powered by the ARM Cortex-R5 processor.

 Exceptions overview • Interrupts sources and priorities • Abort Handlers • SVC Handlers • Undef Handlers • Reset Handlers

-Cache basics • Caches on ARM processors • Tightly Coupled Memory (TCM) • Optimization consideration
+Cache basics • Caches on Arm processors • Tightly Coupled Memory (TCM) • Optimization consideration

 Memory Management Introduction • Access Permissions and Types • Memory Protection Unit (MPU) • Optimizations & Issues